marm0nt/marm0nt/README.md

-- 👋 Hi, I’m Martin
+- 👋 Hi, I’m Martin , former apple employee (sales) currently working  for Google (sales).
+I'm looking towards pivoting my career to software development, since it has always been a dream.
 - 👀 I’m interested in ...Extended Reality specifically Augmented Reality.
 - 🌱 I’m currently learning ...C#
 - 💞️ I’m looking to collaborate on ...C# and ASPNET.CORE